-Our algorithm has been tested on various real video sequences.
-For example, we have tracked the body parts of a lady practicing yoga (head, hands, torso, and feet) in different video sequences and from different viewpoints.
-The model wears simple clothes with no additional features (cf. Fig. 1 and Fig. 7).
-As well, we have tested the tracker on a model wearing traditional Japanese clothes which are more much complex and contain a lot of features (cf. Fig. 5).
-In this study case, the video frame sizes are 640x480 and 720x576 pixels and were acquired at 25 fps.
+Our algorithm has been tested on numerous real-world video sequences, and using different cue combinations.
+First, we have tracked the body parts of a lady practicing yoga (head, hands, torso, and feet) in different video sequences and from different viewpoints using color and motion cues.
+The model wears simple clothes with no additional features (see Fig. 1 and Fig. 7).
+As well, we have tested the same tracker on traditional Japanese dancer wearing clothes which are more much complex and contain a lot of features (see Fig. 5).
+The video resolutions are 640x480 and 720x576 pixels respectively and were acquired at 25 fps.
 The algorithm was run on a Core2Duo 3.0 GHz with 4GB RAM.
+As observed, different body parts are successfully tracked simultaneously.
+Furthermore, the tracking system was tested on multiple subjects captured from multiple viewpoints using color and motion cues in several long sequences of about 11min at 25fps (see samples in Fig. 8a, 8b, 8c), and also using additional depth cues in several sequences of 3min and 15min at 25fps (see samples in Fig. 8d, 8e).
+We computed head poses by fitting a 3D face model.
+Face orientations using pitch, roll and yaw angles are estimated with 5 deg of accuracy.
+Roll angles can be estimated in a range of at least [-70;70], which is already significantly larger compared to state-of-the-art system implementation such as Kinect SDK.
+The system was partially implemented on the GPU, and the tracking of 4 different targets was achieved in realtime.
 The following parameters were identical for all the experiments: we have used $N_h = 10$ , $N_s = 10$ and $N_v = 10$ for the quantization of color models, P = 200 particles, k = 5 for the color model subspace size, and $\sigma^2 = 0.1$ as scale factor of the likelihood model.
 The constant values $\alpha$ and $\beta$ weight the contribution of the motion cues, and are tuned regarding to the frame size.
 He have defined a square window size of 40 pixels to determine the regions of interest.
 The proposed formulation has shown promising results even in uncontrolled environments.
 The Figures 1 and 6 illustrate the robustness to appearance change, lighting variation and partial occlusion, thanks to the online update of the color-based model subspace combined with the Earth Mover distance and motion cues.
 For example, the system can track a head even if the face in no more visible (e.g. hidden by hair or due to changing viewpoint).
 Figure 5 illustrates an accurate tracking with free-drift effect of a hand with a varying background under the guidance of optical flow as motion cues.
 Figure 7 illustrates the robustness of our approach in comparison to a color-based particle filter (Condensation of Perez, Hue, Vermaak, and Gangnet) that does not include our features.
 We show that the Condensation mixes regions having the same color shape and distribution whereas our tracker is not confused by the similar regions.
 This is due in particular to the addition of motion cues.
+Further evaluations of standard particle filter performances against existing techniques can be found in the literature (see Sect.
+2).

 Fig. 5.
-Using optical flow to improve tracking.
+Using motion cues to improve tracking.
 The combination of color cues and motion cues allows to perform robust tracking and prevent drift effects.
 The tracking of hands is efficient even with a changing background.

 Fig. 6.
 Tracking with appearance change.
-The proposed approach integrates motion cues and a subspace of color models which is updated online through the video sequence.
-The system can track objects in motion with appearance change.
+The proposed approach relies on a subspace of multimodal cues (color models, motion cues, etc.) which is updated online across the video sequence.
+The system can track objects in motion with appearance changes.

-#70 (a) Condensation.
+(a) Condensation.